MarciaDL/UM-PDPTW/README.md

 # UM-PDPTW

-Instances for the An unpaired multiple pickup and delivery problem with time windows used in the paper:
+Instances for the unpaired multiple pickup and delivery problem with time windows used in the paper:

 Yu, M., Shang, J., Du, M., Hu, X. Collaborative Order Fulfillment in Omni-Channel Retailing: Unpaired Multi-Pickup and Delivery with Time Windows, submitted, 2023.